lu-cs-sde/IntraJSCAM2021/README.md

 cd IntraJSCAM2021
 ```

-To generate the all the JARs necessary for the evaluation, execute
+To generate all the JARs necessary for the evaluation, execute

 ```
 ./gradlew build